Forensic Order

 What is a Forensic Order (FO)?

-A forensic order (FO) is an order made by the Mental Health Court when it finds a person was of unsound mind at the time they committed a criminal offence or is currently unfit for trial.
+An FO is an order made by the Mental Health Court (Court) when it finds a person was of unsound mind at the time they committed a criminal offence or is currently unfit for trial.
 An FO is made to protect the safety of the community.

 The Court may make an FO (mental health) if the unsoundness or unfitness is because of: